PowderKegTech/mushikago-femto/README.md

 ![mushikago-title](./images/mushikago-femto.jpg)

-**MUSHIKAGO is an automatic penetration testing tool using game AI, which focuses on the verification of post-exploitation.**
+**MUSHIKAGO is an automated penetration testing and first aid tool, which focuses on the verification of post-exploitation.**

 <p align="center">